-LSA students may take a course at a community college and transfer the credit back to UM if they have completed fewer than 60 credits at UM.
-If they have completed 60 credits or more, they must take a course at a four-year institution.
+Yes, LSA students may take a course at a community college and transfer the credit back to UM.
 See your LSA General Advisor for questions about LSA College policies.

 Transferring a course to UM is a two-step process (see “How to Transfer a Course” above):

 - One step is transferring the credits to the University by submitting the official transcript to UM Admissions.
 If the course is college-level and from an accredited school, it will likely receive credit at this level (this is “departmental,” generic credit usually at the 101X- or 201X-level).
 This indicates to advisors that you have officially taken and passed a college-level course that covers a Biology-related topic.

 - The other step is determining whether or not the course is a direct course equivalent to a course offered at UM Ann Arbor.
 Once (or before) you have submitted your transcript to Admissions, you should request a credit evaluation from Biology.
 You can do so via the Program in Biology Transfer Credit Evaluation form.

 The Program in Biology reviews classes on a term-by-term basis.
 So each instance of a course transfer must be evaluated for direct equivalency.
 (A class that was accepted last fall may not be accepted the next if the course material or other details have changed!)
 Most courses must be reviewed again for each new term.

 Plan ahead: If you are considering taking a class from another institution (going abroad or taking a summer course elsewhere), go through the approval process (see above) before you take the course!

 Yes!
 The review will move quickly if the specific offering has already been approved, but we will still need the information from the evaluation request form to verify.